paolino/book-a-visit/semantic.md

 * a chat: an ongoing collection of messages from both parts

-### _Serving_ state
+### _visit_ state

-The _serving_ state is entered automatically during the appointment time.
+The _visit_ state is entered automatically during the appointment time.
 It is alternative to the _dropped_ state.
-During _serving_ the state can only be transacted from the _giver_ to the _negative_ state when the _taker_ is not fulfilling the appointment.
+During _visit_ the state can only be transacted from the _giver_ to the _negative_ state when the _taker_ is not fulfilling the appointment.

-A _serving_ state contains
+A _visit_ state contains

 * the originating _chatting before_ state

 ### _Dropped_ state

-A _dropped_ state is  created from the _giver_ only from the _chatting before_ state and is alternative to the _serving_ state.
+A _dropped_ state is  created from the _giver_ only from the _chatting before_ state and is alternative to the _visit_ state.
 It represents a consensual decision of giving up the appointment.

     Should it go back to proposal automatically ?